I would like to share how to prepare the Malaysian chicken satay in the article.

 The first group (powder and liquid)

 The first group of ingredients for the marinade comprises ingredients in the form of powder and liquids.
 They are turmeric powder, sugar, ground white pepper, coriander powder, fennel powder, cumin powder, sweet soy sauce, and salt.
+I do not suggest using curry powder as it will make it taste quite different from the authentic recipe.

 I do not use fresh turmeric, coriander seeds, fennel seeds, and cumin seeds instead of store-bought powder for its simplicity.
 Most of us will find that the list of ingredients is a bit overwhelming, but I will use fresh ingredients if I prepare to serve them during an important function.